victoresque/pytorch-template/README.md

 Code should pass the [Flake8](http://flake8.pycqa.org/en/latest/) check before committing.

 ## TODOs
-- [ ] Multi-GPU training with DistributedDataParallel
+- [ ] Support DistributedDataParallel
-- [ ] Option to specify GPU indices to be used
-- [ ] Option to keep top-k checkpoints only
+- [x] Option to keep top-k checkpoints only
-- [ ] Simple unittest code for `nn.Module`
+- [ ] Simple unittest code for `nn.Module` and others

 ## License
 This project is licensed under the MIT License.
 See  LICENSE for more details